seattlecoderdojo/FullStackWebDevWorkshop-Sept19/week3/README.md

 Open your browser (at least Chrome, Firefox, or Edge) and press your F12 button on your keyboard.
 If you don't have one or it doesn't work, go to the menu and find "developer tools" or right-click in a web page and select inspect from the menu.

 Take Github for example.
-Go to Github.com, open the developer tools in Chrome, and select the "Application" tab.
+Go to Github.com, open the developer tools in Chrome, and select the "Application" tab ("Storage" tab in Firefox and Edge).

 ![](images/devtools.jpg)

 There, in the storage section is a selection called cookies.
 If you click the arrow next to it, you'll see an option for github.com, and if you click it, you'll see the cookies Github fed you.
+It doesn't have to match directly.
+You may have other cookies.

 ![](images/devtoolscook.jpg)

 It's fed you a number of cookies.
 Each one has a name and a value.
-There's a device ID, which is short.
+Here, there's a device ID, which is short.
 The `_gh_sess` value is really long (over 1,000 characters).

 Why should you care about these?
 You had to use a special tool to even see them.
 Why did Github send them?